ALib C++ Library

 The following provides a high level list of changes.

 • Refactoring of the module structure: The former seven modules have been refactored to now 16 modules.
 With that, almost any type of the library found a new "home", respectively namespace.
-The modules now strictly obey to a well defined dependency relationship which is documented here.
+The modules now strictly obey to a well defined dependency relationship.

 For users of other build systems, the CMake scripts allow to generate source listings to determine the exact subset of library files needed for a built.